subquery/subql/docs/faqs/faqs.md

 The staging slot is not shown to the public in the [Explorer](https://explorer.subquery.network/) and has a unique URL that is visible only to you.
 And of course, the separate environment allows you to test your new code without affecting production.

-# What are extrinsics?
+## What are extrinsics?

-An extrinsic is a piece of information that comes from outside the chain and is included in a block.
+If you are already familiar with blockchain concepts, you can think of extrinsics as comparable to transactions.
+More formally though, an extrinsic is a piece of information that comes from outside the chain and is included in a block.
 There are three categories of extrinsics.
 They are inherents, signed transactions, and unsigned transactions.

 Inherent extrinsics are pieces of information that are not signed and only inserted into a block by the block author.